himkt/dotfiles/README.md

 To use, run bellow command in your terminal.

 ```
+$ chmod 755 ./ap
-ap a # make a.cpp in current directory
+$ ./ap a.cpp # make a.cpp in current directory
 ```

 lt makes a template for scientific report.